AI Image Oversaturated Colors: 6 Causes + Fix Path

 3. HSL targeted tweaks: drop orange saturation if skin is too warm

-4. Color grading: bias shadows cool, highlights warm for cinematic feel
+4. Color grading: bias shadows cool, highlights warm for a cinematic feel

-This is how real photographers do it — bake natural, push in post.
+This is how photographers actually do it — bake natural, push in post where every slider is reversible.

 Prevention

-• Default to neutral / muted color language in prompts; reserve vibrant for actually-vibrant subjects (carnivals, neon signs)
+• Default to neutral / muted color language in prompts; reserve vibrant for genuinely vibrant subjects (carnivals, neon signs).

-• Never stack more than one color-effect LoRA; use 0.4-0.5 weight as default
+• Never stack more than one color-effect LoRA; use 0.4-0.5 weight as the default.

-• Build a “low-saturation base” prompt template; always start from it
+• Keep a “low-saturation base” prompt template and always start from it.

-• Move all color punch-up to post-production — generate flat, grade in editor
+• Move all color punch-up to post-production — generate flat, grade in the editor.

 Tags: #Image generation #Debug #Troubleshooting